 Sushi has it all in our book.
 You can order for one or 20, it travels so well it feels like it was invented for delivery, and it’s delicious.
 And despite being seafood-centric, most sushi restaurants in Portland have ample selections for vegans and vegetarians.
-Check out the 18 best sushi restaurants in Portland on Caviar, and discover your new favorites.
+Check out some of the best sushi restaurants in Portland, and discover your new favorites.

 For more than 20 years, the chefs at Sushi Sapporo have been serving fresh, healthful, and, thankfully, affordable sushi.
 If you love rolls, this is the place — there are more than 40 on the menu.
 We always pick something off the Green Plates menu, like the cucumber salad, and then order a bunch of rolls.
 The colorful dragon roll with tempura shrimp and crab salad topped with eel, avocado, masago, and teriyaki sauce always makes the cut.
 The salmon collar is our go-to pick for a hot dish.

 Billed as the sushi burrito of the PNW, Rollin’ Fresh marries two of our beloved cuisines.
 They’re more than “sushiritos,” though; you can also order any of their creations as a poke bowl or a poke salad.
 Whatever you choose as your main, don’t skip a side (or two) of musubi, which comes in a variety of fillings: Spam, chicken katsu, fried tofu, fried avocado, or Spam and krab.